bvn-architecture/BVN_Office_Staging/README.md

 *In order of priority*

-### Create a section on the different options (with pros & cons) for downloading and interacting with this:

-   - [ ] Create github account, download github for desktop, fork repo

-   - [ ] Create github account, install github stuff for command line (why on earth would they do this option), fork repo

-   - [ ] Download zip folder of repo

 ### Finish off create new website section guide:

    - [ ] Prep up illustrator for python code